 The Student Voice Survey is a classroom level reporting system used to provide formative feedback and evidence of effectiveness to classroom teachers and school administrators.
 Additionally, it is one source of evidence used to determine an educator's Overall Professional Practice Rating.

-Teachers and administrators garner this valuable feedback via an on-line survey of 3rd through 12th grade students, who report on their classroom experiences including teaching practices and learning conditions.
+Teachers and administrators garner this valuable feedback via a survey of 3rd through 12th grade students, who report on their classroom experiences including teaching practices and learning conditions.

 Read more about student surveys from Sarah Brown Wessling, a National Teacher of the Year, in a Q and A titled "They Are the Experts".